tiandavis/tiandavis.com/developer-educator/index.md

 ##What's next exactly...?

 I'd love to learn more about the position, the team and the company.
-Go ahead, <a href="mailto:tiandavis@gmail.com">email</a> me and we'll continue the conversation.
+Go ahead, email me and we'll continue the conversation.

 [apollo-dark]: /images/apollo-dark.png "Apollo Dark"